 The American Society of Home Inspectors.
 Since 1976, ASHI has worked to build consumer awareness of home inspections and to enhance the professionalism of its membership.
 The ASHI Standards of Practice and Code of Ethics serve as a performance guideline for home inspectors and is universally recognized and accepted by many professional and governmental bodies.
-Can we pace a link to ASHI?
+ASHI Website

 Who belongs to ASHI?